Arcalise08/Node-WalmartIO/README.md

 ### Tested on Node
 **v12.18.3**
 ### This Repo is for NODE only DO NOT USE THIS FOR FRONTEND APPLICATIONS
+While technically you could replace the crypto package this repo uses with one that is compatible with the front-end.
+This is a really bad idea!
+Private keys should not be put on a front end.
+They are **PRIVATE** for a reason!

 # Installation
 This repo requires additional setup within node_modules